TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 **Making a purchase or placing an order**

-When you make a purchase or place an order in our stores or place an order online, you may need to submit personal information to us.
+When you make a purchase, rent or place an order in our stores, place an order online or purchase, download, rent or stream books, periodicals, movies, television shows and other digital content ("Digital Content"), you may need to submit personal information to us.

-**Creating an account online or on a Device**
+**Creating an account **or joining the Member Loyalty Program****

-You can create a password-protected barnesandnoble.com account to purchase or download eBooks, digital magazines, digital newspapers, digital journals and other periodicals, blogs, other digital content ("Digital Content"), to complete your online order, to save items to an online Wish List, or to join a barnesandnoble.com, Pixiq.com, or LarkCrafts.com online interactive community.
-You can also create a password-protected SparkNotes.com or ecosystemlife.com account.
-Also, you are required to create a password-protected Device account to register your Device or other electronic reading device(s) and to purchase and download NOOK Media's eReader Software.
-To create any of these accounts, we will ask you to provide us with personal information.
-If you use your online account to make a purchase or download, we will use the personal information stored in your account and/or require you to input additional personal information, such as credit card information, to complete your order or download.

-**Enrolling in our Member loyalty program**

-When you enroll in our Member loyalty program, we will ask you to submit personal information as part of your Member profile.
-The personal information you submit is held in a Member database.
-When you use your membership, the transaction information for your purchase, including personal information, is copied and stored in the Member database so that we can administer the Member program.

-**Enrolling in our Educator Program**

-When you enroll in our Educator Program, we will ask you to submit personal and school/institution information as part of your Educator profile.
-The personal and school information you submit is held in a database.
-When you use your discount card, the transaction information for your purchase, including personal information, is copied and stored in the database so that we can administer the Educator program.

-**Enrolling in the Barnes &.
-Noble Kids' Club™ Program**

-When you enroll in the B&N Kids' Club™ Program, we will ask you to submit personal information as part of your B&N Kids' Club™ account, including the names/nicknames and birthdates of the children you include in your profile.
-The personal information you submit is held in a database.
-When you use your Member card or B&N Kids' Club™ loyalty card, the transaction information for your purchase, including personal information, is copied and stored in the database so that we can administer the B&N Kids' Club™ program.

-**Submitting a customer review, a list, or other user-created content or participating in Barnes &.
-Noble Book Clubs**

-You may choose to submit an online customer review or to participate in Barnes &.
-Noble Book Clubs.
-Because any information you choose to post with your customer review or in the Book Clubs will be available on the Internet, we can make no assurances that others will not use, or misuse, that information.

-**Posting a blog, or participating in an online interactive community**

-You may choose to submit or post information as part of a blog or online interactive community.
-Because any information you choose to post will be available on the internet, we can make no assurance that others will not use, or misuse that information.
+In order to use Devices, certain Apps and features of Barnes &.
+Noble Websites, or to purchase or access Digital Content, you may be required to create a password-protected user account and provide us with personal information when you do so.
+Similarly, when you enroll in our Member Loyalty Program, we will ask you to submit personal information as part of your member profile.
+We will store and use this information to administer the programs and services in which you choose to participate, and as permitted by this Privacy Policy.

 **Applying for a Barnes &.
 Noble MasterCard**

 When you apply for a Barnes &.
-Noble MasterCard, you will need to submit personal information directly to Barclays Bank Delaware, the issuer of the MasterCard.
-Personal information that you provide directly to Barclays Bank Delaware is subject to the bank's privacy policies, practices and procedures, not Barnes &.
+Noble MasterCard, you will need to submit personal information directly to the issuer of the MasterCard.
+Personal information that you provide directly to the issuer is subject to the bank's privacy policies, practices and procedures, not Barnes &.
 Noble's.

-In addition, we disclose certain personal information to Barclays Bank Delaware in connection with the administration of the Barnes &.
+In addition, we disclose certain personal information to the issuer of the MasterCard in connection with the administration of the Barnes &.
 Noble MasterCard program.
-Barclays Bank Delaware does not have the right to use the personal information we provide beyond what is necessary to assist us or to administer this program.
-Barclays Bank Delaware is contractually obliged to maintain the confidentiality and security of the personal information we provide and is restricted from using such information in any way not expressly authorized by us.
+The issuer does not have the right to use the personal information we provide beyond what is necessary to assist us or to administer this program.
+The issuer is contractually obliged to maintain the confidentiality and security of the personal information we provide and is restricted from using such information in any way not expressly authorized by us.

-**Creating a "My B&N" or "My NOOK" Profile**

-You may choose to submit personal information when you create a My B&N, My NOOK or similar profile on your Device or on a Barnes &.
-Noble Website or our Retail Apps.

-**Signing up for Invite-a-Friend Emails**
+**Signing up for Invite-a-Friend Features**

 Our Invite-a-Friend feature is located in various areas of certain Barnes &.
-Noble Websites.
-This feature appears as an 'Email' link on the pages listed below.
-By clicking on 'Email', customers can email a link to a friend which will invite the friend to view the Barnes &.
-Noble Website page or attend the event described on that page:
+Noble Websites and within certain Devices.
+By clicking on 'Email' or 'Find friends from contacts' on your Device, customers can email a link to a friend which will invite the friend to view the Barnes &.
+Noble Website page or attend the event described on that page.

-*   Product Page
-*   My B&N Profile Page
-*   My B&N EssentiaList
-*   My B&N Favorite Books List
-*   My B&N Favorite DVDs List
-*   My B&N Favorite Music List
-*   My B&N Reading Now List
-*   Wish List
-*   Store Event

-Recipients of Invite-a-Friend emails can remove themselves from these mailings by calling our Customer Service Center at 1-800-THE-BOOK (1-800-824-2665).
-Individuals calling from abroad should call us at 201-559-3882.
+The 'Find friends from contacts' feature on the Device may access the contacts you have entered into your Device in order to generate such emails.
+To remove yourself from these mailings, please call our Customer Service Center at 1-800-THE-BOOK (1-800-824-2665).
+Individuals calling from abroad should call us at 1-201-559-3882.

-**Using specific features of your Device**
+**Using specific features of **Barnes &.
+Noble Websites, Devices and Apps****

-Your Device may provide you with the ability to enter (either directly, or by authorizing Barnes &.
-Noble to download the information from a third party such as a social networking website) your information such as your contacts, or images you may submit to us to help us locate products for you.
-For more information about information collected through Devices, read the Barnes &.
+Barnes &.
+Noble Websites, Devices and Apps may provide you with the ability to enter (either directly, or by authorizing Barnes &.
+Noble to download the information from a third party such as a social networking website) your information such as your contacts, calendar entries or photos, or images you may submit to us to help us locate products for you.
+For further details about personal information collected through Devices and Apps, please read the Barnes &.
 Noble Mobile Privacy Supplement.

 **Contacting Customer Service**

 When you contact customer service, we may ask you to provide, or confirm, personal information so that we can better serve you.

-**Additional Website, Device or Retail App Features**
+**Additional Website, Device or App Features**

 From time to time we may offer or provide new or additional Barnes &.
-Noble Website, Device or Retail App features and functionality.
+Noble Website, Device or App features and functionality.
 Such features or functionality may request or require you to submit personal information to us in order to use such feature or functionality.

+**Entering a Sweepstakes or Contest**

+If you enter a sweepstakes or contest we offer, we may ask you to provide personal information so that we can consider your entry and, if you win, so that you may redeem your prize.

+**Interacting with Social Networking Sites

+**Our Devices and Apps may provide you with the ability to enter (directly, or by authorizing us to download the information from a third party such as a social networking site or application) personal information such as contacts or lists of friends.
+These or related applications may also allow you to provide information directly to social networking sites including information about your purchases, physical location, or comments.
+However, we will not provide any of your information to social networking sites without your express consent.

 **(b) Information automatically collected**